creevey/creevey/README.md

   - `skip: { stories: ['simple', 'special'] }`
   - `skip: { stories: /.*Button$/ }`
 - Multiple skip options: `skip: [{ /* ... */ }]`

+## FAQ

+### Get error `Cannot find module '/path/to/project/creevey.config'` with CRA

+CRA don't have `@babel/register` or `ts-node` in deps, that used to load TypeScript modules in runtime.
+So you need to install one of those packages explicitly